mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~

 An entity (e.g. client, collection, session object) that will be created in the
 `Entity Map`_ before each test is executed.

-This document must contain exactly
-one top-level key that identifies the entity type and maps to a nested document,
+This document MUST contain *exactly one* top-level key that identifies the
-which specifies a unique name for the entity (``id`` key) and any other
+entity type and maps to a nested document, which specifies a unique name for the
-parameters necessary for its construction.
-Tests SHOULD use sequential names
+entity (``id`` key) and any other parameters necessary for its construction.
-based on the entity type (e.g. "session0", "session1").
+Tests SHOULD use sequential names based on the entity type (e.g. "session0",
+"session1").

 When defining an entity document in YAML, a `node anchor`_ SHOULD be created on
 the entity's ``id`` key.
 This anchor will allow the unique name to be referenced